About Us

 What Sets Our Team Apart

-Our practice is dedicated to preteens, adolescents, and emerging adults.
-We've built our expertise around understanding how the developing brain works and why this stage of life deserves specialized care.
+Our practice is dedicated to children, adolescents, and emerging adults.
+We've built our expertise around understanding how the developing brain works and why these years of development deserves specialized care.

 Most importantly, we understand that the work young people do now to build confidence and resilience becomes the foundation for their adult lives.